Is a Correction Looming Ahead for The Western Union Company (WU)

 Is It Worth Investing in The Western Union Company (NYSE :WU) Right Now?

-The Western Union Company (NYSE:WU) scored a price-to-earnings ratio above its average ratio, recording 6.03 x from its present earnings ratio.
-Plus, the 36-month beta value for WU is at 0.92.
+The Western Union Company (NYSE:WU) scored a price-to-earnings ratio above its average ratio, recording 6.04 x from its present earnings ratio.
+Plus, the 36-month beta value for WU is at 0.93.
+Opinions of the stock are interesting as 1 analysts out of 22 who provided ratings for The Western Union Company declared the stock was a “buy,” while 1 rated the stock as “overweight,” 13 rated it as “hold,” and 6 as “sell.”

 Sponsored